rwxrob/zet/20210823011626/README.md

 the keys, then another with all the values, then `paste` them together with an equal sign delimiter.

-It is worth noting that this fucking amazing hack is *only* possible with bash, not Z-fucking-shell, and certainly not POSIX or ksh.
+It is worth noting that this mind-blowing hack is *only* possible with bash, not Z-fucking-shell, and certainly not POSIX or ksh.
 If you truly understand that little hack, you are a long way toward understanding the most powerful aspects of bash (and the reason I really do not miss Perl that much).